 Penalty Structure — fines apply to non-EU providers equally

 Contact Lexara Advisory →Lexara Advisory LLC is an AI governance consulting firm, not a law firm.
+SecureFound (SECURE FOUND, S.L., Spain) is the strategic EU partner providing Article 22 / Article 54 EU Authorised Representative services.
 This content is for informational purposes only and does not constitute legal advice.

 🤖 AI — not a human or lawyer